CTI BioPharma Corp. (CTIC) Shares Down Despite Recent Market Volatility

 CTI BioPharma Corp.
-(NASDAQ: CTIC)’s stock price has decreased by -0.18 compared to its previous closing price of 5.47.
-Despite this, the company has seen a gain of 2.63% in its stock price over the last five trading days.
+(NASDAQ: CTIC)’s stock price has decreased by -0.92 compared to its previous closing price of 5.43.
+Nevertheless, the company has seen a -1.10% plunge in its stock price over the last five trading sessions.

 Is It Worth Investing in CTI BioPharma Corp.
 (NASDAQ: CTIC) Right Now?